-Clinton wants the protection of the American borders and national security .
-Hillary Clinton also was in favor of the 2013 Senate immigration bill, which would have sponsored an improved border-security plan, which included extra border fencing.
+Clinton wants the protection of the American borders and national security.
+Hillary Clinton also was in favour of the 2013 Senate immigration bill, which would have sponsored an improved border-security plan, which included extra border fencing.
 However, Clinton has mocked Donald Trump’s proposal of building a wall along the United States-Mexico border.

-A Trump administration intends to increase the fees on visa, border-crossing cards, and tariffs.
+A Trump administration intends to increase the fees on visas, border-crossing cards, and tariffs.
 This will have a major impact on U.S. Immigration Policies.

-Trump called for "a total and complete shutdown of Muslims entering the United States".
-The Trump campaign strongly emphases scrupulous screen of all asylum seekers.
-Trump’s focus shifted to a temporary ban on immigrants with a proven history of terrorism .
+Trump called for “a total and complete shutdown of Muslims entering the United States”.
+The Trump campaign strongly emphasises the scrupulous screen of all asylum seekers.
+Trump’s focus shifted to a temporary ban on immigrants with a proven history of terrorism.
 Trump said this is to prevent further terrorist attacks on the United States following the San Bernardino shootings.
 However, Clinton opposed the Republican presidential nominee Donald Trump.
 Hillary Clinton felt this was a dangerous idea, and went against everything the United States stands for as a nation founded on religious freedom.

 Clinton has vowed to welcome Syrian refugees and other asylum seekers and give them the opportunity to tell their stories.
 Hillary Clinton also proposed the acceptance of 65,000 Syrian refugees, as this would help assuage the Syrian war crisis.

-The Democratic presidential nominee Clinton on the hands, vows to close private immigration detention centers.
-These centers detain an estimated 20,670 immigrants who make about two-thirds of the 31,000 undocumented immigrants detained on a normal day.
-A Clinton administration will likely move to get Congress to approve funding for more public immigration detention centers.
+The Democratic presidential nominee Clinton on the other hand, vows to close private immigration detention centres.
+These centres detain an estimated 20,670 immigrants who make about two-thirds of the 31,000 undocumented immigrants detained on a normal day.
+A Clinton administration will likely move to get Congress to approve funding for more public immigration detention centres.